nickson-jose/vsdstdcelldesign/README.md

 | --------------------------------------------------------------------------------------------| ------------- |
 | ![alt text](https://github.com/njose939/OpenLane/blob/master/Images/portVPWR.JPG?raw=true)  | ![alt text](https://github.com/njose939/OpenLane/blob/master/Images/portVGND.JPG?raw=true) |

+## Set port class and port use attributes for a layout

 Post port definition, the next step is setting **port class** and **port use** attributes.
 These attributes define the direction as well as usage of each port and are set in tkcon window (after selecting each port on layout window.
 A keyboard shortcut would be repeatedly pressing `s` till that port gets highlighed) as:

 ![alt text](https://github.com/njose939/OpenLane/blob/master/Images/port_class_use.JPG?raw=true)